 Lots of muscles are involved in the kettlebell hang clean.
 We’ve included descriptions of each one so that you can have a better understanding of the movement mechanics and which body parts receive stimulation.

-The quadriceps, hamstrings, glutes, and calves all help to perform the kettlebell hang clean exercise.
+The quadriceps, hamstrings, glutes, and calves all share their part in the kettlebell hang clean.

 The pull portion of the movement involves the upper back muscles and rear deltoids.
 The rear delts help to move the arms back behind the body and are connected to the shoulder blade or scapula.

 The core is everything between the hips and shoulders and it includes a lot of important muscle that help to perform upper and lower body exercises efficiently.
 These include the abdominals (crunch the ribcage and pelvis and stabilize spine), obliques (trunk rotation and flexion) and back extensors (bends the torso in either direction).

 How To Do The Kettlebell Hang Clean

 The kettlebell hang clean is more than just a simple movement, however, it’s not so complex that it should deter anyone from picking up a kettlebell and practicing.

 Here are step-by-step instructions to help you with proper movement execution.